Coldmist-Lu/MQM_APE/README.md

     <img width="80%" alt="image" src="https://github.com/Coldmist-Lu/MQM_APE/blob/main/sources/category_pie.png">
 </div>

-> Figure: (Left) Average Number of errors retained or discarded for each severity level with MQM-APE.
-(Right) Distribution of error categories generated from GEMBA-MQM ("MQM") evaluator, MQM-APE, discarded errors, and human-annotated MQM, respectively.
+> Figure: (Upper) Average Number of errors retained or discarded for each severity level with MQM-APE.
+(Lower) Distribution of error categories generated from GEMBA-MQM ("MQM") evaluator, MQM-APE, discarded errors, and human-annotated MQM, respectively.

 Please refer to our arXiv preprint for more details.